jaiindimple/jaiindimple.github.io/posts/books-2025/index.md

 None of this would have happened without the people who nudged me towards books this year.
 So here's a little shoutout:

 - **Awais Ahmed** — CEO of Pixxel Space.
-Watching someone so busy still make time to read reminded me that there's always time if you really want it.
+Watching someone so busy still make time to read reminded me that there's always time if you really want it - 83 books in a year.
 - **Utsha Jain** — My Babhi, she keeps posting her reading experiences, and honestly, that's what motivated me to read more.
 - **alexandbooks** — A Twitter account I stumbled upon, and now my wishlist is dangerously long because of him.